Xakaiczar/ProjectWarehouseWreckage/README.md

 I went the easy route: I decided to import the First Person Example Level assets through the content window.

-I moved the projectile code over and exposed the ammo for the UI:
+I moved the SpawnProjectile code over, refactored it, and exposed the ammo for the UI:

 IMG OF THAT